-- Completes a WorkItem - Returns a JaxbGenericResponse indicating whether or not the operation has succeeded

-- The work/tem/d component of the URL must conform to the following regex: [0-9]+ - This operation takes map query parameters, which are used as input to signify the results for completion of the work item.
+- Completes a WorkItem - Returns a JaxbGenericResponse indicating whether or not the operation has succeeded - Notes: - The workItemId component of the URL must conform to the following regex: [0-9]+ - Parameters: - This operation takes map query parameters, which are used as input to signify the results for completion of the work item. - You can only pass basic types (as map query parameters) using this URL.
+If you want to pass complex and/or custom classes, you should use the Java Remote API instead.